Patriot (comics)

-Patriot is the name of four superheroes appearing in American comic books published by Marvel Comics.
-These include the Golden Age hero Jeffrey Mace and the modern-day characters Eli Bradley and Rayshaun Lucas.
+Patriot is the name of several superheroes appearing in American comic books published by Marvel Comics.
+The first incarnation of Patriot, Jeffrey Mace, first appeared in Human Torch Comics #4 (March 1941).
+The second incarnation, Eli Bradley, debuted in Young Avengers #1 (April 2005).
+The third incarnation, Rayshaun Lucas, made his first appearance in Captain America: Sam Wilson #18 (January 2017).

-All three incarnations have made appearances in Marvel-related media, with Jeffrey Mace and Eli Bradley appearing in live-action television series set in the Marvel Cinematic Universe: Mace portrayed by Jason O'Mara in the fourth season of Agents of S.H.I.E.L.D. and Slingshot (both 2017), and Bradley portrayed by Elijah Richardson in The Falcon and the Winter Soldier (2021) respectively, with an uncredited actor also filming scenes as Bradley in scenes cut from Black Panther (2018).

 Fictional character biography

-Patriot (Jeffrey Mace)
+Jeffrey Mace

-The first Patriot, Jeffrey Mace, created by writer Ray Gill and artist Bill Everett, debuted in The Human Torch # 4 (Spring 1941; numbered #3 on cover).
-He was a reporter who became a costumed adventurer after seeing Captain America in action, and was later a member of the World War II superhero team the Liberty Legion.
-The Patriot himself became the third Captain America.
+The first Patriot is Jeffrey Mace.
+Created by writer Ray Gill and artist Bill Everett, the character debuted in The Human Torch # 4 (Spring 1941; numbered #3 on cover).

+Jeffrey Mace was a reporter who became a costumed adventurer after seeing Steve Rogers / Captain America in action.
+He was later a member of the World War II superhero team the Liberty Legion.
+The Patriot himself later took on the mantle of Captain America.

-Patriot (Eli Bradley)
+Eli Bradley

-The second Marvel Universe character to use the name Patriot debuted in Young Avengers #1 (April 2005): Eli Bradley, grandson of Isaiah Bradley, who took up the mantle of Captain America following the disappearance of Steve Rogers in World War II.
+The second Patriot is Eli Bradley.
+Created by writer Allan Heinberg and artist Jim Cheung, the character debuted in Young Avengers #1 (April 2005).

+Eli Bradley is grandson of Isaiah Bradley, who took up the mantle of Captain America following the disappearance of Steve Rogers in World War II.
 Isaiah had received his powers in the limited series Truth: Red, White & Black as part of an early Super-Soldier Serum experiment tested on African American men in an attempt to reproduce the formula lost after being used to turn Steve Rogers into Captain America.
-Eli's mother was conceived before Isaiah's involvement with the experiment, however, so Eli could not have inherited his grandfather's powers genetically.
+Eli was conceived before Isaiah's involvement with the experiment, however, so Eli could not have inherited his grandfather's powers genetically.